mohamedbenaantar/Kubernetes-CKA/Cluster-HardWay/kube-file7-Client-certificate.md

-## In order to get access to the cluster apiserver to perform commands you need a certificate "he is who say he is"
+## In order to get access to the cluster apiserver to perform commands you need a certificate "he is who he says he is"

 #### Step 1.
 Generate Certificate for Administrator User